 Quickly spotting and identifying dangerous cracks can save you time and resources in the long run.
 Here are some notable indicators of severe foundation cracks:

-If you observe any of these alarming signs, it's important to seek professional help promptly to assess the situation and provide appropriate solutions for restoring your home's safety and stability.
+If you observe any of these alarming signs, it's important to seek professional water damage assessment and provide appropriate solutions for restoring your home's safety and stability.

 Water stains typically appear as discolored patches on your walls, floors, or ceilings.
 They can be particularly concerning when found near the foundation, as they suggest that water is seeping through the structure.
 Efflorescence, on the other hand, is a white, powdery crystalline deposit of salts that develops on the surface of concrete, brick, or other building materials as water evaporates.
 It's an indication that water has infiltrated the foundation, causing salt deposits to build up and potentially weaken the structure over time.